pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 The four points of the dataset which were not linearly separable now clearly are.

-And here are two differents results for the disk problem:
+And here are two different results for the disk problem:

 ![Deep features for the disk](/media/img/part2/disk_deep_features1.png){: .center-image .modal-image }
 ![Deep features for the disk](/media/img/part2/disk_deep_features2.png){: .center-image .modal-image }